 The student is assessed a charge for the kit that contains the majority of the necessary tools and implements to successfully participate in the clinical and practical assignment during the specific course of study.
-There are items required for the state board testing which are not included; students are responsible for those items.
-With proper care and use, the tools and implements will also serve as entry level tools.
-All kits and texts become the property of the student upon receipt and with payment.
+There are items required for the state board testing which are not included; state testing kits are the responsibility of the student With proper care and use, the tools and implements will also serve as entry level tools.
+All kits and text bookss become the property of the student upon receipt and with payment.
 The College does not participate in a secondary market; items once opened from its original packaging are nonreturnable.
 Payment for kit and applicable textbooks will be received in the first funds paid to the school as these items are tangible and considered used upon receipt.

 Kits and textbooks are to be accessible and on campus during all classes and as requested throughout the educational day.
-Kits and supplies are required to be maintained in a clean and safe manner in accordance with state laws, rules and regulations.
+Kits and supplies are required to be maintained in a clean and safe manner in accordance with state laws and rules